BY The Bear Travelers

 The Bear Travel Did You Know?

-The Nakhon Ratchasima is the largest province in Thailand and has 32 districts; it is culturally and industrially prosperous.
+The Nakhon Ratchasima is one of the largest provinces in Thailand and has 32 districts; it is culturally and industrially prosperous.
 This province has over 7000 industries, most of which are agricultural processing factories.
-The Lam Phra Phloeng Dam is a reservoir that provides water for irrigation in this province and serves as a tourist destination.
+The Lam Phra Phloeng Dam is a reservoir that provides water for irrigation in this province and is a tourist destination.

 Map & More Information

-Lam Phra Phloeng Dam is one of the most beautiful tourist attractions in Central Thailand.
+Lam Phra Phloeng Dam is one of Thailand's most beautiful tourist attractions.
 Visitors can enjoy a calm day at the reservoir, take a thrilling long-tail boat ride, and visit the two waterfalls.
-The dam site offers overnight lodging and camping, and visitors can fish in the lake.
-This dam is located close to the most visited and well-known Khao Yai National Park.
+The dam site offers overnight lodging and camping; visitors can fish in the lake.
+This dam is near the most visited and well-known Khao Yai National Park.

 Fees